fractureinc/claude-code-github-action/README.md

 ### Suggest Review Mode (`mode: 'suggest-review'`)

 Creates true GitHub-compatible suggestions that can be applied with one click directly from the code review interface.
 These are attached to specific lines of code.

+By default, this mode uses "strict mode" which ensures Claude only makes changes specifically related to what was requested, without adding unrelated improvements.
+You can disable strict mode by setting `strict-mode: 'false'` to allow Claude to suggest additional improvements.

 ### Direct Mode (`mode: 'direct'`)